 Now let’s look at the orchestration of how the incoming JSON REST request is passed to the SOAP WSDL.

-This orchestration is published as a synchronous RESTful API and acts as a wrapper web service which takes the JSON from the client, maps JSON to the SOAP service, gets the response back from the SOAP service, wraps the XML response back to JSON and sends JSON response back to the client.
+This orchestration is published as a synchronous RESTful API and acts as a wrapper web service which takes the JSON from the client, maps JSON to the SOAP service, gets the response back from the SOAP service, wraps the XML response back to JSON and sends JSON response back to the client with the help of a SOAP to JSON converter.
 Here we are highlighting the part of how the JSON is mapped to three separate XML outputs which are stored in three context variables and then we are passing the context variables into the final SOAP mapping.